 For 0.4mm nozzles, this is just about possible, but if you’re printing with 0.2mm nozzles or small – you’ll probably be best off just replacing it.

 The risk here, apart from the obvious dangers of using very small, thin needles (we don’t recommend it, for the record) is that they can snap off inside the nozzle.

-You’ll notice neither of these methods are really fool proof, or that user friendly.
+You’ll notice neither of these methods is really foolproof, or that user-friendly.
 Luckily, there’s a better way that’s fairly new on the scene.

 3D Nozzle cleaning filament takes far less time to clean out your nozzle.
 Often in as little as 30 seconds, and you don’t need to do anything out of the ordinary, except changing filament.
 Which you should be pretty comfortable with by now…